Skip to content

 1. While we understand that all TAC members are volunteers, it is important to attend regular meetings to remain updated about the running of TAC and its projects.

-2. For general meetings, all members should be given a minimum of 3 days notice and meeting agenda should be supplied a minimum of 24 hours before the meeting.
+2. For general meetings, all members should be given a minimum of 3 days notice and meeting agenda should be supplied before the meeting.

-3. In the case of emergency meetings, notice may be shorter, but will always be provided via email and the Element app.
-The same rules regarding Quorum to make decisions apply for emergency meetings
+3. In the case of emergency meetings, notice may be shorter, but will always be provided via email and the Mattermost app.

 Changes to the Code of Conduct